Farming Innovation Grant

 • Degree of innovation on your farm

-As budget is limited, applications are invited from the currently prioritised Anglian Water drinking water catchments, with those from within focus areas more likely to be successful.
+As budget is limited, applications are invited from the currently prioritised Anglian Water drinking water catchments, with those from within focus areas (shown in purple within map) more likely to be successful.

 Read the map background information